 Who Should Participate?

-- International educators at any level of their career who want to speak out as private U.S. citizens for policies that will lead to a more globally engaged and welcoming United States.
+- International educators at any level of their career who want to speak out as private U.S. citizens for policies that will lead to a more globally engaged and welcoming United States while gaining valuable practice in persuasive communications.

 - Students who have studied abroad and international students and scholars who want to share their meaningful experiences with elected officials.